Truro Clay Works

 Additional Accessibility Information

-• Mobility: Our residency takes place in a village that is over 800 years old and was built on a mountainside at approximately 365m above sea level.
-Unfortunately, many parts of the village are only accessible by footpaths (sometimes uneven) or stairs.
+• Mobility: Our residency takes place in a village that is over 800 years old and was built on a mountainside.
+Unfortunately, many parts of the village are only accessible by footpath or stairs.
 The living quarters of Casa Trinacria can only be accessed by stairs.
-Unfortunately, this makes the residency unsuitable for individuals with limited mobility or wheelchair users.

 • Distance: The village of Pezzolo is separated from surrounding towns by a winding drive up a mountain road.
 This road is 7km long and takes approx. 15 - 20 minutes to drive.
 It may be challenging for inexperienced drivers or those who experience motion sickness.

 • Amenities: There is only one business remaining open in Pezzolo, which is a small butcher shop.
 The butcher shop also stocks a few other dry goods, such as pasta, rice, canned goods, beer, cleaning supplies, and other necessities.
 There is also a small pharmacy which operates on very limited hours.
 For all other amenities (such as grocery stores, supply shops, post office, ATM, etc.), it is necessary to drive to nearby towns, a drive which takes at least 15 - 20 min in both directions.
+Artists are encouraged to keep this in mind in their planning.

 • Wildlife: There are several colonies of feral cats living in Pezzolo.
 Other local wildlife include small lizards and geckos.
 Mosquitos are common in the summer.
 Less commonly seen, but still present in the local area, are garden snakes, hedgehogs, bats, owls, and even occasionally wild boar.

 • Heat: Summer in Sicily is extremely dry, hot, and sunny.
-Shoulder seasons provide milder, more temperate weather.
-No matter the time of year, hydration and sun protection are essential.
-Artists are always encouraged to always pack refillable water bottles, sunscreen, and protective coverings such as hats.
+Hydration and sun protection are essential.
+Artists are encouraged to always pack refillable water bottles, sunscreen, and protective coverings such as hats.
 Tap water in Pezzolo is potable, and there are additional public drinking fountains throughout the village, directly from fresh mountain spring sources, where bottles can be refilled.

 Caregiver/Aide/PCA